 I thought about the van, where he was staying, and its significance to me.
-My van represents freedom for me, free from day to day responsibilities and things that I 'should' be.
-I bought it especially to enjoy my dogs, but even the decision to do so was like 'breaking free' (I obviously need to get out more!).
+It represented freedom for me, free from day to day responsibilities and things that I 'should' be.
+I bought it especially to enjoy my dogs, but even the decision to do so was like 'breaking free'.

 I sought advice from NDT friends who gave me feedback.
 I re-read the chapter in Your Dog is Your Mirror called 'Decoding Your Dog'.
 I followed the advice – consider what am I thinking when my dog does something good and what I am thinking when my dog does something that makes me feel vulnerable – and I let the ideas come to me.
 Things still appeared to be going backwards.
-I left him for a day and half without food to see if that made a difference and decided to keep him in the long-line (both starving him and keeping him on the long-line were difficult things for me to do and were only done in desperation).
+I left him for a couple of days.

-The next day I kept him on the long-line and when he strained just encouraged him.
+The next time we worked together I kept him on the long-line and when he strained I just encouraged him.
 I called him to me, but as he came towards me he would veer off again.
 So I stood at the end of the line trying to make sense of it - if it was mirroring me – I tried to feel what was going on.

 Then I had a eureka moment.
-It felt like he was being too pressurised by my expectations - when he was coming back to me to push I believe he was picking up my anxiety, pressure to perform (coming from the head, not the heart) and it was causing him to avoid me at the last minute.
+It felt like he was being too pressurised by my expectations - when he was coming back to me to push I believe he was picking up my anxiety, pressure to perform and it felt like that was what was making him avoid me at the last minute.

-As I became aware of these feelings I realised that it mirrored stuff for me in my life, being asked to cope with things before I felt able to, being scared of moving forward in new areas of my life in case I made a mistake.
-I know I was right in making the connection because I started 'greeting' again, Scottish parlance for crying and my barometer for knowing I have unblocked something!
+I recognised the feeling in my own life, being asked to cope with things before I felt able to, being scared of moving forward in new areas of my life in case I made a mistake.
+I know I was right in making the connection because tears started to flow, my barometer for knowing I have unblocked something.
 So I stopped calling him and just waited.
 Eventually he started coming back to me of his own accord, with stronger pushes than he had given me before.
-It was lovely - so I quit while we were ahead!
-I think it was breakthrough - only time will tell.
-And he stayed in the van to get over it!
+It was lovely.

 I am still a beginner in all of this, although well and truly hooked as it all slowly unfolds.
 Below is the lovely advice that I got from Sang Koh, the NDT dog trainer who has been helping me with this process, that I would like to share.